samathaluca/fallen/README.md

 DEBUG FALSE (added in the last stages of development when errors were not a common occurance)

-template language and mongo experiment a lot with getting look right. a lot of css within component left with it. colours eg tomato text repeated but in other places too much red.

-static file images checks

-check the veiw story grid issue when adding last stories

-Responsiveness - My app is fully responsive; through the entire development and design process I continuously tested my app under Chrome Developer tools and testing various different screens sizes.
-By this I was able to perform periodic checks throughout the development process to ensure that my app was responsive across all device screens ranging from extra small to extra-large.
-Where needed I just used media queries to fix any resolution issues or responsiveness issues.
-I have built my app on the Materialize CSS framework.
-A modern responsive front-end framework based on Material Design but where custom design has been made I have added additional CSS within my own file to adding custom design to my app.

 - slack response end tests
 1. My app has been testing by various student from the Slack community and by friends and family members throughout development.
 When needed notes were made and identified bugs were fixed.
 The console error mentioned in the index.html section above still showed in opera but tutor advice was that this warning is pre-emptive and relating to futre versions of chrome so nothing can be done at the moment before next version launch.